W.1.e Provide a concluding statement or section that follows from and supports the argument presented.

 W.2 Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.

-W.2.a Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information into broader categories; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aid comprehension.
+W.2.a Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information, using strategies such as definition, classification, comparison/contrast, and cause/effect; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aid comprehension.

-W.6 Use technology, including the Internet, to produce and publish grade-level writing and present the relationships between information and ideas efficiently as well as to interact and collaborate with others.
+W.6 Use technology, including the Internet, to produce and publish grade-level writing, link to and cite sources as well as to interact and collaborate with others, including linking to and citing sources.

 Research to Build and Present Knowledge

-W.7 Conduct short research projects to answer a question (including a self-generated question).
+W.7 Conduct short research projects to answer a question.

 W.7.a Draw on several sources.

-W.7.b Generate additional related, focused questions that allow for multiple avenues of exploration.
+W.7.b Generate additional related, focused questions for further research and investigation.

 W.8 Gather relevant information from multiple print and digital sources.